- Windows 10

 - Prevents students from removing the Set up School PCs settings

 - Keeps student PCs up-to-date without interfering with class time using Windows Update and maintenance hours

 - Customizes the Start layout with Office

-- Installs OneDrive for cloud-based documents and places it on the Start menu and taskbar
+- Installs OneDrive for storing cloud-based documents and Sway for creating interactive reports, presentations, and more

 - Uninstalls apps not specific to education, such as Solitaire

 - Prevents students from adding personal Microsoft accounts to the PC

 You can watch the video to see how to use the Set up School PCs app, or follow the step-by-step guide.